Education Oversight Committee:

 Dr. Ingels’ practice focuses on autistic spectral disorders with special emphasis on chronic immune dysfunction, including allergies, asthma, recurrent or persistent infections and other genetic or acquired immune problems.
 He uses diet, nutrients, herbs, homeopathy and immunotherapy to help his children achieve better health.

 Jennifer Keese M.Ed, BCBA

-Jennifer Keese is a Board Certified Behavior Analyst and Certified Autism Specialist who has gained thirteen years of experience providing services to individuals with autism and other developmental disabilities throughout Texas and Oklahoma.
-Jenny has provided services in home, clinical, classroom, residential and hospital settings.
+Jennifer Keese is a Board Certified Behavior Analyst and Certified Autism Specialist who has gained fifteen years of experience providing services to individuals with autism and other developmental disabilities throughout Texas and Oklahoma.
+Jennifer has provided services in home, clinical, classroom, residential and hospital settings.
 She has also provided classroom consultation and professional trainings for school districts as well as individual educational evaluations.
-She has been an invited speaker at local universities and organizations presenting on topics such as executive functioning, advanced social cognition and behavior management.
-Jenny is currently the owner and executive director of Concept Connections LTD a clinical practice dedicated to the treatment of autism and other developmental disabilities across the lifespan.
-Her favorite part of her work is getting to know each client and family personally, and being a part of a team of people helping others to lead more meaningful and fulfilled lives.
-In her free time, Jenny enjoys spending time with her family, reading, and is a member of The Boston Terrier Rescue of North Texas.
+She has been an invited speaker at local universities as well as national and international organization presenting on topics such as executive functioning, advanced social cognition, how to teach advanced language skills, and behavior management.

 Russell is an award-winning and internationally recognized motivational speaker, author, poet and advocate, who also happens to have autism himself.
 Russell began to experience symptoms and struggles around the age of three, however not a single doctor or specialist could figure out what was happening.